windup/windup-quickstarts/weblogic-javaee-servlet/rules-xml/README.md

 * *@WLInitParam*: This is the equivalent of the Java EE 6 *@WebInitParam* annotation.

+**Note:** Windup only analyzes XML files with names ending in `.windup.xml`.
+Be sure to name XML-base rules using this naming convention!

 Review the Quickstart Code
 -------------------------

-**Note:** Windup only analyzes XML files with names ending in `.windup.xml`.
-Be sure to name XML-base rules using this naming convention!

-The QUICKSTART_HOME/rules-xml/my-hints-rule-provider.windup.xml file contains the following elements:

-* The `<ruleset>` element defines this as a Windup rule.

-* The `<rules>` element contains the individual rules.
+The QUICKSTART_HOME/rules-xml/my-hints-rule-provider.windup.xml ruleset contains 3 rules.
+Each rule tests for a Java class reference to a WebLogic servlet annotation and provides a message about to migrate the code.

 * A `<rule>` elements is defined for each of the above WebLogic Servlet annotations.
 Each `rule` contains the following elements.

-   * The `<when>` looks for a javaclass for the specific WebLogic annotation, for example, `weblogic.servlet.annotation.WLServlet`, `weblogic.servlet.annotation.WLInitParam`, or `weblogic.servlet.annotation.WLFilter`, with a location `ANNOTATION`.
+* The `<when>` looks for a `javaclass` for the specific WebLogic annotation, for example, `weblogic.servlet.annotation.WLServlet`, `weblogic.servlet.annotation.WLInitParam`, or `weblogic.servlet.annotation.WLFilter`, with a location `ANNOTATION`.
 * On a match, the `<perform>` element provides a `<hint>` message and description with links to documentation.

 The Windup Javadoc is located here: <http://windup.github.io/windup/docs/javadoc/latest/>

 System requirements
 -------------------